scarlatti/roseingrave/README.md

 }
 ```

+The `"masterSpreadsheet"` and `"volunteerSpreadsheet"` values define information
+for the master and volunteer spreadsheets respectively:

+- `"title"`: The title of the spreadsheet, or the format of the spreadsheet for
+  `"volunteerSpreadsheet"`, with the format string `"{email}"` representing the
+  email of the volunteer.
+- `"publicAccess"`: The public access of the spreadsheet.
+It can either be
+  `null` (restricted), `"view"`, or `"edit"`.
+Unknown values will default to
+  `null`.
+- `"shareWith"`: An array of email addresses to give edit access of the
+  spreadsheet to.

+`"volunteerSpreadsheet.shareWithVolunteer"` is a boolean value for whether the
+spreadsheet should be shared with the volunteer's email.

-Each field under `"metaDataFields"` defines the header name of each row above
+Each field under `"metaDataFields"` defines the name of each header, which go in
-the bars section.
+the rows above the bars section.

 Each field under `"commentFields"` has the following meaning:

 - `"columns"`: The right-most column, where comments can be left on any of the
-  rows or bars.
+  headers or bars.
 - `"notes"`: A single row below the bars section, where source-specific notes
   may be left.
 - `"summary"`: In the master spreadsheet, a column for each source for a summary